yuanxiaochenAC/EvoAgentX/docs/tutorial/tools.md

 #### 3.2.3 Setup Hints

-- **API Requirements**: This tool requires Google Custom Search API credentials.
+- **API Requirements**: This toolkit requires Google Custom Search API credentials.
 Set them in your environment:
   ```python
   # In your .env file or environment variables
   GOOGLE_API_KEY=your_google_api_key_here